#22 TRENDING IN Mental Health 🔥

 May 29, 2024

-A 2023 study found that teenagers spend on average 1 hour and 47 minutes on TikTok every day.
+A 2023 study found that teenagers spend an average of 1 hour and 47 minutes on TikTok every day.
 This adds up to almost 600 hours a year—which is the equivalent of 25 days.
+Meaning, young people are spending almost a month on TikTok every year.

 However, the Covid-19 lockdowns have concluded, and TikTok remains as popular as ever.